COVID-19 (Coronavirus) Updates for Student Veterans

 Chapter 33 GI Bill Benefits

-Last week, the President signed into law legislation that would allow student veterans to continue receiving GI Bill benefits and housing allowances if their colleges or universities close or shift to providing online education during the coronavirus pandemic.
+New legislation has been signed into law that would allow student veterans to continue receiving GI Bill benefits and housing allowances if their colleges or universities close or shift to providing online education during the coronavirus pandemic.
 S. 3503, which passed both congressional chambers, was introduced by Senate Veterans’ Affairs Committee Chair Jerry Moran (R-KS) and Ranking Member Jon Tester (D-MT).
 The law provides the VA with the discretion between now and December 21 to continue paying full benefits even if a program goes online.
 A companion bill, H.R.
 6194, was introduced by House Veterans’ Affairs Committee Ranking Member Phil Roe (R-TN).
 AACOM worked with congressional leadership and other stakeholders to ensure passage of this legislation.

 Chapter 31 Voc Rehab